evanniedojadlo/evanniedojadlo.github.io/_posts/2014-08-11-revisitedErrors.markdown

 I noticed that the large images are not showing within the page layout.
 No errors are being returned so this could be an environment issue considering I cloned the project from my remote repo.
 I am going to attempt a rake db:migrate and rake db:seed to resolve.

 The rake db:migrate was successfull but the rake db:seed returned "rake aborted!
-Connection refused - connect(2)".
+Connection refused - connect(2)" so it looks like a permission error with the database.
+I am going to try this on the original machine that I created the project on to confirm tomorrow evening.